What is Laser Cataract Surgery?

 Immediately following the procedure, you won't be able to drive.
 You may experience some discomfort for a few days after, but it should subside.
 Do not wear makeup for at least a week.
 For other restrictions, be sure to talk to our eye doctors.

-Advanced Cataracts Solutions
+Advanced Solutions for eye issues

 What Eye Drops Can I Use After Cataract Surgery?